cscart/docs/en/cscart_addons/addons/similar_products_by_tag/index.rst

 Demo
 ====

-    Check out the Similar Products by Tag add-on in our |demo_store|.
+    Check out the Similar by Tag add-on in our |demo_store|.

 .. |demo_store| raw:: html